 If there is an iron problem with the water supply, the first step is to determine the source.
 The source of iron may be from the corrosion of iron or steel pipes or other components of the plumbing system where the acidity of the water, measured as pH, is below 6.8.

-A water test will determine for iron, pH, manganese, hardness, and total dissolved solids is a good place to begin.
+A water test to determine your water’s iron, pH, manganese, hardness and total dissolved solids is a good place to begin.
 If the water direct from the well has a yellow or tea colored look to it, an additional test for tannin is recommended as well.
 Take the sample as close to the well as possible.